 At the 2012 convention of The American Speech-Language-Hearing Association (ASHA), Dr. Gregory L. Lof* presented a poster to help clinicians in communication sciences and disorders (CSD) distinguish between science and pseudoscience.
 Dr. Lof has generously allowed us to offer this link to a PDF of his poster, Science vs. Pseudoscience in CSD: A Checklist for Skeptical Thinking.
 Perhaps it will help you to evaluate claims as you seek care for your dyslexic child.

 If your child is struggling to read, write or spell, the critical first step in effective treatment is a professional evaluation.
-Take a look at the Lexercise Online Dyslexia Testing and Treatment page or contact me directly at AskSandie@Lexercise.com or 1-919-747-4557.
+Take a look at the Lexercise Online Dyslexia Testing and Treatment pages or contact us at Info@Lexercise.com or 1-919-747-4557.

 *Gregory L. Lof, PhD, CCC-SLP, ASHA Fellow, Professor and Chair, Department of Communication Sciences and Disorders, School of Health and Rehabilitation Sciences, MGH Institute of Health Professions, Boston